francoisBurlacot/MIMS_Analysis/README.md

 ## Data File
 You can find an example of DataFile in the repository.

-It's really important that each row ends with a ";" and that the second row, named "$Flags$" is empty.
+It's really important that the second row, named "$Flags$" is empty.
 If it's not the case change the parameters of your MIMS, or change the code (in the getData(path) function) to suit your own Data file.

 Once you have loaded your Data File, you will be able to use the software as you want.